 Back in 1983, the Original Nike Pegasus was first released.
 The original silhouette was designed by Nike CEO, Mark Parker, Bruce Kilgore, and the other Nike designers who helped in designing the Nike Pegasus.
 The shoe was then called a “rainy day” looking running shoe because of the gray and navy colorway.
 Though this 1983 version of the shoe may not be really that attractive, its simplicity eventually became essential in the coming years.

 The following year, the Nike Air Pegasus 1988 came out.
-The shoe proved itself as one of Nike’s top selling shoes.
-An iteration was given to the shoe, switching the materials used into synthetic leather for the upper and a rubber for the toe guard.
+The shoe proved itself as one of Nike’s top-selling shoes.
+An iteration was given to the shoe, switching the materials used into synthetic leather for the upper and rubber for the toe guard.
 It provides the runners an option for the rainy weather.
 Also that same year, the Pegasus Plus and the Pegasus ACG were released as part of their women collection.
-It was also that year that Nike released their athletic shoe exclusive for women.
+It was also that year that Nike released its athletic shoe exclusive for women.

-Throughout time, various colorways and iterations were released for the Nike Air Pegasus 89, allowing the people to have more choices when getting a pair of this classic shoe.
+Throughout time, various Air Pegasus colorways and iterations were released for the Nike Air Pegasus 89, allowing the people to have more choices when getting a pair of this classic shoe.